-Anixter Slavery and Human Trafficking Statement for the Financial Year 2019
+Modern Slavery Statement for the Financial Year 2020

-This statement sets out the steps taken during the financial year ended January 3, 2020 to ensure that slavery and human trafficking is not taking place in our supply chains and our own business.1
+This joint statement for the Anixter Group sets out the steps taken during the financial year ended December 31, 2020 to ensure that slavery and human trafficking is not taking place in our supply chains and our own business.

-Anixter group conducts its business in four regions, North America, Caribbean and Latin America, Asia-Pacific and Europe, Middle East and Africa.
-With more than 600,000 products in stock globally, our key suppliers are manufacturers and other distributors of such products.
+The Wesco Group conducts its business in four regions, North America, Caribbean and Latin America, Asia-Pacific and Europe, Middle East and Africa.
+Our key suppliers are manufacturers and other distributors of communications, network & security solutions, electrical & electronic solutions and utility broadband solutions products.
 We endeavor to build up long-term relationships with many of our suppliers, which help us to ensure that products in our inventory have been sourced in an ethical and lawful manner.

 In addition to these product vendors, we also have a number of vendors which help us to run our business, such as IT, security, legal, financial and cleaning services providers, customs brokers, freight forwarders, commission agents and others.